ENSURING PROFESSIONAL PRACTICE

 Supervision is a true partnership between equals.
 It allows a coach to reflect on their client work broadly, transforming their practice through increasing their understanding of themselves, their clients and the organizational and other systems in which their clients operate.
 It’s also a place to get support.

-New face-to-face supervision groups start every September.
-The groups for 2020-21 are full and will be meeting virtually because of the Covid-19 pandemic.
-These normally face-to-face groups meet in September and November 2019 and January, March, May and July each year.
-There are always several virtual groups running with members globally.
-So if you are interested please do get in touch with us and we can find out more about what you are hoping for, and then we will either offer you a place in a group when one becomes vacant or set up a new group according to demand.
+We have a number of supervison groups running – all virtual – and regularly start new groups based on demand.
+There are two long-standing groups, with 6 members and meeting for 3.5 hours, starting annually in September, with sessions in September and November of that year, and then January, March, May and July of the following year.
+There are also several virtual groups running with 4 members often drawn from across the world.
+So if you are interested please do get in touch with us and we can find out more about what you are hoping for, and then we will either offer you a place in a group when one becomes vacant or if possible set up a new group.
 For costs please see Resources.

 Eve Turner, Jackee Holder and Nick Smith are experienced and qualified supervisors.
 All train and supervise other supervisors and Nick is the author of a key text in the field alongside Peter Hawkins: “Coaching, Mentoring and Organizational Consultancy – Supervision, Skills & Development.”
 Peter Hawkins, Eve Turner and Jonathan Passmore have written The Manifesto for Supervision which is available through this website.